kennethy/notes-ddia/README.md

 ### Stars and Snowflakes: Schemas for Analytics

 Data warehouses are used in a formulaic style, known as *star schema* or *dimension modeling*.
+The name "star schema" comes from the fact that when the table relationships are visualized, the fact table is in the middle, surrounded by its dimension tables; the connections to these tables are like the rays of a star.

 Fact table: represents an event, with columns (foreign key references to dimension tables) that represent the who, what, when, where, how, and why.

+Snowflake schema: where dimensions are further broken down into subdimensions.

+### Column-Oriented Storage

+In most OLTP databases, storage is laid out in a row-oriented fashion: all the values from one row of a table are stored next to each other.
+All attributes on a row will need to be loaded as well. (load from disk into memory, and apply filter)

+Column-oriented storage: instead of storing all values from one row together, store all the values from each column instead.
+The order of the column values are ordered based on the order of their corresponding rows.